pkoska/react-hookscout/src-docs/pages/en/02_routing.md

 ## Lazy loading components

-Lazy loading and code splitting is very simple with react-rosetta-router:
+Lazy loading and code splitting is very simple with react-hookscout:

 ```jsx
 import React from 'react';